FiveBooks Interviews

 Even in a town as new as Hollywood?

-Absolutely!
+Absolutely.
 Because remember that what they were doing was effectively bringing into mass circulation an art form – what we now regard as an art form – that at the time was regarded as frightfully déclassé.
 Smart people went to the ballet and opera, and what the poor and lower middle classes did with their time didn’t matter.
 But these men in Hollywood had a vision and were creating this product that was loved by everybody of all different backgrounds.
 They were very intent that those people should have something for themselves, but they became very obsessed with elevating the public and doing something great with movies.

 They ended up more or less creating a new establishment, because Hollywood was a place that they could really make their own.
 There wasn’t an awful lot there: at the time LA was a relatively small town, but it had masses of real estate.
 Having started out as fur traders and so on they built these studios that were really little principalities: you just think my God, these journeys that these people go on!
 They created the art form of the American 20th century, starting with these little pictures where people were just amazed by movement, or really early talkies, and which everyone had access to.

-Tell me about the Fitzgerald.
+Tell me about the next book on Hollywood, the Fitzgerald.

 It’s about a studio executive called Monroe Stahr.
 Stahr is based on Irving Thalberg, who was the right-hand man to Louis B Meyer at MGM and brought Fitzgerald out to write for him.
 Fitzgerald never really did make anything much at the movies, but he wrote this wonderful book which is his last and, though it’s sadly unfinished, I think would have been maybe his best.
 Fitzgerald went out to Hollywood in the way all the bright writers did.
 If you’d had a big hit on the East Coast then they’d get you out to write for the movies.
 It never really worked – but it was a part of Hollywood’s desperate need to prove itself.
 It was like a status symbol: one doesn’t read the novel, one buys the novelist.